lumahealthhq/front-end-interview/README.md

   - break down App.js into smaller components
   - apply the correct coloring and css
   - add the form header
+  - fix map functions in referralList to not use index as key
   - apply css so address drop down does not move the entire component down
   - add more babel and web pack preferences to insure cross browser compatibility
   - make mobile friendly